 Mr. King also represents companies in joint ventures and other strategic partnering transactions, investment and capital markets matters and restructurings.
-He is the partner in charge of Skadden’s Palo Alto office and a member of Skadden’s Policy Committee.
+He is a member of Skadden’s Policy Committee.

 He previously represented Yahoo!
 Inc. in Microsoft Corporation’s unsolicited $45 billion acquisition proposal; Ascend Communications, Inc. in its $20 billion acquisition by Lucent Technologies, Inc.; and Compaq Computer Corporation in its $25 billion merger with Hewlett-Packard Company.